 Given the ease of book publishing today, the biggest challenge facing authors is rarely how to get published, but how to make their book visible and discoverable in a market with so much choice and competition.
 This section tackles this challenge on two fronts: (1) publicists and traditional marketing, and (2) digital marketing.

 The Guide is available to Authors Guild members.
 Log in to access it now!
 Not a member?
 Get a sneak peek by entering your email address below.

-BECOME A MEMBER to get free access to the entire E-Publishing Guide, contract reviews, and more member benefits.
+BECOME A MEMBER to get free access to the entire Self-Publishing Guide, contract reviews, and more member benefits.

 The full chapter INCLUDES:

 Should you hire a publicist for your book?

 And what should you expect when working with one?
 You’ll learn about the mindset required to work with a publicist, plus what costs to expect.
 Even if you don’t hire one, there are a range of traditional marketing activities you’ll want to pursue, such as advance review copies, book reviews, traditional media coverage, and more.
 We’ll go through the most important keys to success in these areas.